Part of the

 neighbURWOOD

 Today’s furniture is designed to be accessible, trendy, and cheap: but what happens when it breaks?
-Most of the furniture is made of hard-to-recycle, toxic materials.
-Hard-to-recycle means that waste furniture will not be taken apart and will often ends up in landfills or incinerators, resulting in the further damaging of our environment.
-Besides the environmental burden this brings, it also disconnects us from the potential value of discarded objects.
+Most furniture is made of hard-to-recycle, toxic materials.
+Hard-to-recycle means that waste furniture will not be taken apart and often ends up in landfills or incinerators, resulting in further damage to our environment.
+In addition to the environmental burden this brings, it disconnects us from the potential value of discarded objects.
 By rethinking how we deal with discarded furniture, waste could be turned into a valuable resource, pollution prevented, and the life of objects extended.

 Do you contribute to the quality of life in your neighbourhood?